Looking to get off the beaten path in Spain? Here’s my guide to visiting Spain’s secret out-of-the-way towns, villages, and hidden gems.

 Perched atop a craggy outcrop of rock is the town’s 14th century church, Iglesia de la Villa.
 It was built on the remains of a Nasrid castle.
 Those who brave the steep climb to the top of the rock will be rewarded with panoramic views of the region.

-Situated within Castellon region of Spain, Morella is a grand old town.
+Situated within Castellon region of Spain, Morella is a grand old town that’s still a hidden gem in Spain.
 It sits on a rocky cleft with a towering castle and crumbling medieval walls.

 Make sure to head inside Morella Castle, built by the Moors.
 Though a bit of a ruin, it’s worth the long wiggly ascent just for the breathtaking views of the countryside.